kuchuk-borom-debbarma/GitGrove/docs/architecture.md

 ### 1. Lazy Loading

 - Metadata is only loaded when needed.
-- `gg add` and `gg commit` read metadata directly from the object database without checking out the system branch, making them fast.
+- `gg add` and `gg commit` read metadata directly from the object database without checking out the internal branch, making them fast.

 ### 2. Sparse Operations